Skip to content

 32K FreqKV Comp.
 7.47 7.14 7.04 7.00 6.98

-FreqKV extends the context to 32K (PPL 7.02) with only 8K training, even outperforming LongLoRA trained at 32K (7.22).
-FreqKV also incurs no performance degradation on short contexts (2K/4K), slightly surpassing Full FT.
+FreqKV extends the context to 32K with only 8K training (PPL 7.02), outperforming LongLoRA trained at 32K (7.22).
+FreqKV also suffers no performance loss in short contexts (2K/4K), even exceeding Full FT.

 Method Single-doc QA Multi-doc QA Summarization Few-shot Code Average